This page gives you a brief overview of some of the popular student areas in Bristol to help you in your search for accommodation.

 These areas are increasingly popular with Bower Ashton students.
 North Street, a few minutes’ walk from the campus, is home to the Tobacco Factory Theatre, the Hen and Chicken comedy venue and a range of coffee shops and restaurants.
 Bedminster Parade is also a thriving street of independent traders.

-On top of the town as their names suggest, these Victorian terraced streets may be more economical than Bedminister or Southville, but are still close to Bower Ashton, especially by bike.
+On top of the town, as their names suggest, these Victorian terraced streets may be more economical than Bedminster or Southville but are still close to Bower Ashton, especially by bike.
 Some Totterdown streets are amongst the steepest in the country!

 Accommodation around Bristol Temple Meads train station has a definite inner-city feel, puts you bang in the centre of things, and is close to Broadmead with a short bus ride to Bower Ashton.